exakat/exakat/docs/Rules.rst

 #################

-It is possible to call a method right at object instanciation.
+It is possible to call a method right at object instantiation.

 This syntax was added in PHP 5.4+.
 Before, this was not possible : the object had to be stored in a variable first.